KM047/backend-setup/Readme.md

 ---

-- step 6: Node mana is used to save files and restart the server during development.
+- step 6: Node mon is used to save files and restart the server during development.

-  - Installing the [node man](https://www.npmjs.com/package/nodemon) as dev dependency
+  - Installing the [node mon](https://www.npmjs.com/package/nodemon) as dev dependency

     ```shell
     npm install -D nodemon